amorse110/game_website_project/README.md

   * Random games auto-generate on the side of the website that, upon click, will redirect you to their website

 ## Getting Started ##
-To run this project locally, make sure you have JSON-server installed.
+To run this project locally, open up the HTML file and explore!
+In order to make the favorites list persist, make sure you have JSON-server installed.
 Then from the terminal, run the JSON-server and watch the db.json file.

 ## Contributors: ##
 Jonathan Paul-Reuven